ThePixelPro366/SakeSetup/README.md

 1. Go to [render.com](https://render.com) → **"Get Started for Free"** → sign in with GitHub
 2. **"New +"** → **"Web Service"**
-3. Go to external repo and paste this link: https://github.com/ThePixelPro366/Sake/
+3. Go to public repo and paste this link: https://github.com/ThePixelPro366/Sake/
 5. Configure the service:
    ```Name:       sake
    Region:     Closest Place To your Region